 Authors will be provided with a printed copy of the Issue and a PDF of their article, free of charge.
 NSIS members are able to access the new Issue as soon as published as part of their annual membership.
 All new Issues of the Proceedings become open access after a six months embargo.
 All articles are copyrighted with the NSIS, but contributors are free to distribute their articles to interested parties as they wish.

-Non-NSIS members will be charged a page charge for their articles – $25/per page, with extra charges for color printing.
+Non-NSIS members will be charged a page charge for their articles – $25/per page for black and white, with extra charges of $50/per page for color.

 Each Issue will continue to be printed for members and other associated parties.
 Copies of any Special Issues of the NSIS proceedings published in hard copy may also be purchased from NSIS at a charge established by the NSIS.
 See the website www.nsis.chebucto.org/ for details.